jayanthkoushik/corgy/docs/corgy.md

 a.x = 1
 a.y  # AttributeError (y is not set) a.y = a.x + 1.1
+del a.x  # unset x
+a.x  # AttributeError
 ```

 Note that the class’s `__init__` method only accepts keyword arguments, and ignores